-Why CRM benefits businesses
+Why Customer Relationship Management (CRM) benefits businesses

-The use of CRM systems can benefit organizations ranging from small businesses to large corporations, through:
+Customer relationship management-The use of CRM systems can benefit organizations ranging from small businesses to large corporations, through:

 - Having customer information such as past purchases and interaction history easily accessible can help customer support representatives provide better and faster customer service.